You Wanna Party?

 Yeah.
 A girl.
 A human.
 A human that felt emotions of anger and sorrow, and was driven to act on those emotions, like any other might.

 I hope that doesn’t come off as justification, considering what happened.
 But whatever truth lies in that fills me with questions.
 Why didn’t I burn?
 Why was I the only survivor?
-What did Betti mean when she said she’d set us free?
+What did Betti mean when she said she’d bind my soul?
 The more I think about it, the more I’m just infected with guilt and regret.

 What I did learn filled me with complete and utter dread and aversion to what’s coming: